rfrancotechnologies/persistent-retry-template/README.md

 backOffPolicy.Multiplier = 2;
 retryTemplate.BackOffPolicy = backOffPolicy;
 ```
-It accepts three configuration properties:
+`ExponentialBackOffPolicy` accepts three configuration properties:

 * `InitialInterval`: the amount of time that will be waited in the first retry.
 * `Multiplier`: the amount that multiplies the current interval in each retry.
 In the first retry the wait interval will be `InitialInterval` and in subsequent retries the wait interval will be the previous interval multiplied by `Multiplier`.
 * `MaxInterval`: the maximum amount of time that will be waited in any retry.

 #### Listing Pending Retries